fhfuih/fhfuih.github.io/content/campus-collective-memory/introduction.md

 You are invited to participate in a research study that aims to explore the co-creation of the community's collective memory.
 You will play with a location-based mobile application with physical exertion (think of Pokemon Go) and the metaphor for memory postcards.

-Should you participate in this study,
-- You will be able to use this app in a period of ___
-- We do not require a minimum amount of usage of this app
-- Your posts must be in **a storytelling manner** and **related to your specific memories** of the university and the campus.
-They need not to be very long or rhetorical, and the topics can be (but not limited to) personal experiences, past events, campus tips, etc. Please **refrain from posting everyday chores without elaboration**.
+Should you participate in this study, **your posts must be in a storytelling manner and related to your specific memories of the university and the campus**, although they need not to be super long or super rhetorical.
+The topics can be (but not limited to) personal experiences, past events, campus tips, etc. Please **refrain from posting everyday chores without elaboration**.

 You will be rewarded 25HKD~75HKD Starbucks HK coupons according to the following criteria:
 * Base (minimum) 25HKD: post ≥4 memories, read ≥12 memories (in total) in ≥8 regions.